weiwl/timer/README.md

     /* code block */
     kt.getTime('a key name');

 KeyTimer also can output report in text or in html.
-The timing processes can be out of order.
+The timing processes can be executed out of order, but in report they will be ordered by begin time.

     var kt = timer.newKeyTimer();
     kt.time(1);